writethedocs/www/docs/include/conf/speaking-tips.rst

 You're responsible for making sure your laptop, or other display device, is ready for your presentation.
-Be familiar with setting up an external display on your machine, each presenter will have several minutes for set up before the talk starts.
+Be familiar with setting up an external display on your machine.

+Your will have several minutes for set up before your talk starts.
-We also provide an opportunity to test the video connection after the Writing Day.
+We also provide an opportunity to test the video connection after the Writing Day, on Sunday afternoon.
-If you are not around on Sunday but would still like to test the video setup, just let us know.
+If you are not around on Sunday but would still like to test the video setup in advance, just let us know.

 Here are a few other tidbits to remember: